jisfy/restful-rental-store/README.md

 ## Description

 This is an implementation of a Video Rental Store RESTful API.
 It is a level 3 RESTful API according to Richardson's maturity levels [1](#references).
-Put simply, it uses Hypermedia As The Engine Of Application State, a.k.a as HATEOAS.
+Put simply, it uses Hypermedia As The Engine Of Application State, a.k.a HATEOAS.

 The project is built using Spring Boot, and particularly Spring Data, Spring MVC and Spring HATEOAS.
 All resource representation is based on HAL [2](#references) which is nicely supported by Spring HATEOAS.
 All project layout and design adheres to Domain Driven Design principles [3](#references).